raganwald/raganwald.github.com/_posts/2014-06-23-multiple-dispatch.md

 ## The Expression Problem {#expression-problem}

+> The expression problem originated as follows: Given a set of entities and a set of operations on those entities, how do we add new entities and new operations, without recompiling, without unsafe operations like casts, and while maintaining type safety?
+>
+> The general form of the problem does not concern type safety, but does concern the elegance of the design.

 The [Expression Problem] is a programming design challenge: Given two orthogonal concerns of equal importance, how do we express our programming solution in such a way that neither concern becomes secondary?

 [Expression Problem]: https://en.wikipedia.org/wiki/Expression_problem